jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 30. You want Amazon S3 to monitor your objects’ access patterns.
 Which storage class should you use?

-Amazon S3 Glacier Flexible Retrieval
+Amazon S3 Glacier Flexible Retrieval -> data archiving

-Amazon S3 Standard-IA
+Amazon S3 Standard-IA -> infrequently accessed data with high availability

-Amazon S3 One Zone-IA
+Amazon S3 One Zone-IA -> infrequently accessed data with NO high availability

-Amazon S3 Intelligent-Tiering
+`Amazon S3 Intelligent-Tiering`

 > Answer: `D`